 If you’ve been driving for any period of time, you know how important it is to have a dash cam.
-But how do you know which one to choose without testing it out?
+But how do you know which one is the best dash cam if you don’t have time to order multiple ones and test them out?
 Senior RSG contributor Will Preston tests out two of the heavyweights and shares his results below.

 VanTrue vs Falcon: Battle for the Best Dash Cam

 Can the VanTrue N2 Pro unseat the Falcon Zero F360 as the best dash cam for rideshare drivers?
 Like a lot of things, the answer is it depends on what you’re looking for.
 Here, I’ll explain the difference between the VanTrue N2 Pro and the Falcon Zero F360 car camera and whether or not the VanTrue N2 Pro is really better than the Falcon Zero F360.

 Note: The Falcon we review below is no longer available, but you can still get the VanTrue (our overall winner) here.